Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 # To use a custom port: `kubectl proxy --port=8002 &`
 ```

-* To access the cluster locally go to: http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/ and then press 'skip' in auth page.
+* To access the cluster locally, go to: http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/ and then press 'skip' in auth page.

-### Setting up ACS cluster on Kubernetes cluster
+### Setting up Alfresco Content Services cluster on Kubernetes cluster

-Once the platform for Kubernetes is set up on AWS, you can install ACS.
+Once the platform for Kubernetes is set up on AWS, you can install Alfresco Content Services.

-* Create a namespace to host the ACS application inside the cluster.
+* Create a namespace to host Alfresco Content Services inside the cluster.
 A Kubernetes cluster can have many namespaces to separate and isolate multiple application environments (such as development, staging, and production):
 ```bash
 export DESIREDNAMESPACE=dev-myacs-namespace
 kubectl create namespace $DESIREDNAMESPACE